HireWheel/odata-mysql/README.md

 If you prefer longer flags, you can use `--createtables` instead of `-c`.

 This will create tables for all the data types in the first schema on the specified OData server.
-If you include an entity type with the `--entitytype` flag (shortcut: `-e`) and/or expand types with the `--expandtypes` flag (shortcut: `-ex`), it will only create tables for those data types.
+If you include an entity type with the `--entitytype` flag (shortcut: `-e`) and/or expand types with the `--expandtypes` flag (shortcut: `-x`), it will only create tables for those data types.

 If you want to force the script to drop the tables if they already existed (as opposed to crashing), include the `--aggressive` flag (shortcut: `-a`).